1-icenine/Portfolio/SQL/Murder Mystery/README.md

 WHERE A.plate_number LIKE '%H42W%'
 LIMIT 5
 ```
-> Found incriminating evidence via license plate and identified Jeremy Bowers as a prime suspect.
-> Using his transcript, we can determine the true mastermind.
+**Findings**: Found incriminating evidence via license plate and identified Jeremy Bowers as a prime suspect.
+Using his transcript, we can get clues on who the mastermind was (attending 3 concerts, driving a Tesla, etc.).

-## Query 7: Identify the true mastermind
+### Step 6: Identify the True Mastermind in under 2 queries
 ```SQL
 WITH id_list AS (
   SELECT DISTINCT person_id FROM facebook_event_checkin